pdjr-signalk-plugins/range-monitor/readme/usage.md

 The default value is undefined which means that there is no upper thresold.

-__--> Alarm__
+__--> Notification state__
-The type of notification to be raised when one or other threshold is passed.
+The type of notification to be raised when either threshold is passed.
 Default is _Alert_.

 __--> Options__
-The _audio_ and _visual_ checkboxes allow a suggestion to be made for thes alert medium to be used when this notification is ultimately processed by some notification handler.
+The _audio_ and _visual_ checkboxes allow a suggestion to be made for the method of alert to be used when this notification is ultimately processed by some notification handler: making a selection here will not actually cause an announcement.

 The _normal_ option requests that a notification also be issued when the monitored path value re-enters the 'between-thresholds' region after transiting one or other threshold.

-The defaults are to make no suggestions and not to issue an in-range notification.
+The defaults are to make no method suggestions and not to issue an in-range notification.